SmartRent, Inc. Fair Value Disclosure

 |

 The fair value of the earnout payment is measured on a recurring basis at each reporting date.
-During the year ended December 31, 2025, the Company recorded a $294 decrease in the fair value of the earnout.
-The final earnout payment of $1,466 was made in July 2025.
+The following inputs and assumptions were used in the Monte Carlo simulation model to estimate the fair value of the earnout payment as of December 31, 2024 and December 31, 2023.
 During the year ended December 31, 2024, the Company determined there was a $960 decrease in the fair value of the earnout, primarily due to a decrease in the forecasted units expected to be deployed during the earnout period.
-The Company recorded these adjustments in general and administrative expense on the Condensed Consolidated Statement of Operations and Comprehensive Loss.
-The following table sets forth the weighted-average assumptions used to estimate the fair value of the earnout payment as of December 31, 2024.
-No such estimate was made as of December 31, 2025 as the earnout amount was finalized as of June 30, 2025 and was paid in July 2025.
+During the year ended December 31, 2023, there was a $412 increase in the fair value of the earnout, primarily due to a decreased payment term as the Company approached the payment date.
+The Company recorded these adjustments in general and administrative expense on the Consolidated Statement of Operations and Comprehensive Loss.
+The following table sets forth the weighted-average assumptions used to estimate the fair value of the earnout payment as of December 31, 2024 and December 31, 2023.

 |